AuReMe/mpwt/README.rst

 Look at the `Pathologic format <http://bioinformatics.ai.sri.com/ptools/tpal.pf>`__ for more informations.

-You have to provide one nucleotide sequence for each pathologic containing one scaffold/contig.
+You have to provide one nucleotide sequence (either '.fasta' or '.fsa' extension) for each pathologic containing one scaffold/contig.

 .. code-block:: text